opendatahub-io/opendatahub.io/pages/docs/kubeflow/installation.md

 1. After the Open Data Hub operator is installed, follow the steps to `Create a New Open Data Hub Deployment` in the Open Data Hub [Quick Installation](../getting-started/quick-installation.html#create-a-new-open-data-hub-deployment) guide.

    **NOTE**: During these steps, you will need to use the [kfctl_openshift.yaml](https://github.com/opendatahub-io/manifests/blob/v1.0-branch-openshift/kfdef/kfctl_openshift.yaml) KfDef in our opendatahub-io/manifests repo that we have curated specifically for installing Kubeflow.
+Additionally, you will need to create the Open Data Hub instance in the namespace `kubeflow`.

 1. Verify installation
     ```bash